ga-curriculum/flexbox/flexbox-properties/README.md

 - The **main axis** is **horizontal** and is controlled by modifying the **justify-content** property.
 - The **cross axis** is **vertical** and is controlled by modifying the **align-items** property.

+tktk Hunter: perhaps a diagram?

 If the `flex-direction` is `column`, they flip:

 - The **main axis** is **vertical** and is controlled by modifying the **justify-content** property.
 - The **cross axis** is **horizontal** and is controlled by modifying the **align-items** property.

+tktk Hunter: perhaps a diagram?

 > 🧠 This is something you shouldn't try to memorize right away, and you probably won't unless you use flexbox repeatedly and often.
 So instead of trying to remember, just experiment whenever you build a layout - do this often enough, and you'll remember it someday!